grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 3. You will be asked to choose three of your dashboard's data sources:
   3a.
 For TestData DB, choose `TestData DB`.
   3b.
 For Prometheus (Cloud), choose `grafanacloud-prometheus`.
   3c.
-For LokiNGINXLogs, choose `Loki NGINX`.
+For LokiNGINXLogs, choose `LokiNGINX`.
   3d.
 Click on *Import*.

 *While our existing dashboard already has useful information such as RED metrics - request rates, errors, and duration/latency - for our service as well as state information for the underlying Kubernetes pods and end-user activity from a geographic lens, our aim is to make the information on the dashboard easier to understand and more visually appealing.*